Rober7oMaG/Rober7oMaG/README.md

         <img src="./images/header.png" align="center" />
     </p>
     <p align="center">
-        I'm currently studying my last year of my Software Engineering degree at Universidad de la Salle Bajio in Leon, Mexico.
-I'm very passionate about programming, it is one of the things that I enjoy the most, I like the challenges it brings with itself.
+        I'm a software engineer and I'm very passionate about programming, it is one of the things that I enjoy the most, I like the challenges it brings with itself.
 I love to explore technologies and always learn new things to be able to solve problems.
 My main focus is on Web and Mobile Development.
     </p>
 </section>